rohan-paul/Awesome-JavaScript-Interviews/CSS/Chain-Selector/mixin-with-ampersand-best-practice-1.md

 class="ng-dropdown-panel sdk-ng-select"
 ```

-Note when I use <ng-select> component in .html file all ng-select related classes will have the ultimate parent 'ng-select'
+Note when I use <ng-select> component (which is the popular angular package) in .html file all ng-select related classes will have the ultimate parent 'ng-select'

 Here's my overall structur of the @mixin in .scss file

 ```css
 @mixin sdk-ng-select {
     ...many styles here
 .ng-dropdown-panel,